How to start podcasting

 Cover art

-You can use a free platform like Canva to create your cover art, with templates available for those who are lacking in design skills.
+You can use a free platform like Canva to create your cover art.
+Templates are available for those lacking design skills.
 Ensure that the images are high resolution and optimised for mobile browsing.

-Apple Podcasts also have their own cover art requirements, asking for:
+Apple Podcasts also have their own cover art requirements:

 - square images